 RTO and RPO explained

-Two of the most important metrics every organisation and IT Directors must understand are RTO (recovery time objective) and RPO (recovery point objective).
+Two of the most critical metrics every organisation and IT director must understand are RTO (recovery time objective) and RPO (recovery point objective).

-RTO and RPO values are only a little use on their own and must be used together.
+RTO and RPO values are of little use on their own and must be used together.
 If you are responsible for planning and implementing a disaster recovery plan, these two metrics will help you get there.

 A DR plan using RTO and RPO should be as simple as possible.